passion0714/ikr-one-blockchain-Next-frontend/README.md

-## IKB is a NextJS web app built with
+## IKR-One is a full stack NextJS web app built with

 - Bootstrap and Bootstrap Icons
 - Fortawesome/fontawesome-free